Swarnendu0123/pokedex_img_converter/CONTRIBUTING.md

 ## How to Contribute to PokeDex Image Converter

-1. Fork the repository on GitHub.
+1. Star and Fork the repository on GitHub.
 2. Clone your forked repository to your local machine:
    ```
    git clone https://github.com/Swarnendu0123/pokedex_img_converter